Gharbzadegi

-Gharbzadegi (غربزدگی) or Occidentosis is a Persian-origin term translated among other ways as 'Westoxification' or 'West-struck-ness' .The concept describes an unquestioned imitation by Eastern cultures of Western appearance, behavior (particularly consumerism and materialism), modes of reasoning and expression with an insufficient intellectual understanding thereof.
-This would lead to the ruling classes reasoning and behaving in a way that is inconsistent with the environment they live in, and attempting to apply Western solutions to Eastern problems.
+Gharbzadagi or Gharbzadegi (/fa/) or Occidentosis is a Persian-origin term translated among other ways as 'Westoxification' or 'West-struck-ness'.
+The concept describes an unquestioned imitation by Eastern cultures of Western appearance, behaviour (particularly consumerism and materialism), modes of reasoning and expression with an insufficient intellectual understanding thereof.
+This would lead the ruling classes to reason and behave in ways inconsistent with their environment, and to apply Western solutions to Eastern problems.